-What is Nestlé’s response to the Greenpeace report on plastic waste in the Philippines?
+What is Nestlé’s response to the Greenpeace report on plastic packaging waste in the Philippines?

 Nestlé shares Greenpeace’s ambition that no plastic waste should be discarded in rivers and oceans.

-In the Philippines, we also follow all the local laws on waste management, and develop environmental programmes to reduce waste and promote recycling.
+In the Philippines, we follow all local laws on waste management, and develop environmental programmes to reduce waste and promote recycling.
 We fully support environmentally friendly technologies to achieve this goal.
+We do not believe that incineration and other forms of disposal are acceptable long-term end-of-life solutions for used packaging.

 Nestlé would like to thank Greenpeace for meeting with us on 22 September 2017, when we presented our environmental initiatives on solid waste management.
 We will continue listening and talking to Greenpeace, as we further improve the sustainability of our packaging.